Miladbaf/CORTEX/README.md

 # CORTEX

-Official implementation of **"Transformer-Driven Beam Control via Reconfigurable Antenna Arrays for Terahertz UAV Communications"**
+Official implementation of **"Transformer-Driven Beam Control via Reconfigurable Antenna Arrays for Terahertz UAV Communications"** published in IEEE Open Journal of the Communications Society.

 ## Status